 EOG Resources' geographic focus is determined by where it can locate primary energy resources -- natural gas, natural gas liquids, and oil.
 In recent years that focus has been on exploiting shale plays in the US.
 The independent oil and gas company is engaged in exploring for natural gas and crude oil and developing, producing, and marketing those resources.
-In 2013, EOG's total estimated net proved reserves was 2.1 billion barrels of oil equivalent, of which 901 million barrels was crude oil and condensate reserves, and 5 trillion cubic feet was natural gas reserves.
+In 2014, EOG's total estimated net proved reserves was 2.5 billion barrels of oil equivalent, of which 1.1 billion barrels was crude oil and condensate reserves, and 5 trillion cubic feet was natural gas reserves.

 EOG is the largest oil producer in the lucrative Eagle Ford Shale play in South Texas.

 That year it also drilled and participated in 74 net wells in the Permian Basin to develop its liquids-rich Leonard and Wolfcamp plays.
 The company has 93,000 net acres in the Leonard Shale, and 168,000 net acres in the Wolfcamp Shale, all within the Permian's Delaware Basin.
 Additionally, EOG has acreage in the Wolfcamp Shale within the Midland Basin.

 In the Mid-Continent area, EOG continued its successful horizontal exploitation of the Pennsylvanian sandstones in the Anadarko Basin, completing five net wells in 2015.

 EOG operates its own sand mine and sand processing plants in Hood County, Texas, to reduce costs and to help fulfill EOG's sand needs for its well completion operations in Texas.